BigGait: Learning Gait Representation You Want by Large Vision Models: Challenges and Limitations

 \section{Challenges and Limitations}

-\textbf{Challenges for LVMs-based Gait Recognition.} Beyond attractive profits brought by BigGait, this paper also reveals two primary challenges for LVMs-based gait recognition: a) \textit{Interpretability.} While we have introduced several explicit human gait priors as soft constraints, the learned gait representations, in comparison to conventional ones defined by clear and intuitive physical attributes, remain partially understandable. b) \textit{Purity.} In gait methods that directly utilize RGB videos as input, a recurring challenge involves effectively reducing gait-unrelated noise within walking sequences.
+\textbf{Challenges for LVMs-based Gait Recognition.} Beyond attractive profits brought by BigGait, this paper also reveals two primary challenges for LVMs-based gait recognition: a) \textit{Interpretability.} While we have introduced several explicit human gait priors as soft constraints, the learned gait representations, in comparison to conventional ones defined by clear and intuitive physical attributes, remain partially understandable. b) \textit{Purity.} In gait methods that directly utilize RGB videos as input, a recurring challenge involves effectively reducing gait-irrelevant noise within walking sequences.
 This task becomes even more demanding when attempting to preserve the purity of gait characteristics in LVMs-based gait recognition without explicit supervision.

 \textbf{Limitations of this paper.} a) The influence of different upstream LVMs for BigGait is only preliminarily explored.
-This issue is worth a continuous study. b) The GRE module lacks of spatial-temporal designs.
+This issue is worth further study. b) The GRE module lacks of spatial-temporal designs. c) This paper focus on high-frequency texture noises instead of low-frequency color noises, since it is the high-frequency that still heavily impacts existing RGB-based methods in the red box of Fig.~\ref{fig: heatmap}.
+Further improvements to color noises are expected.